 That’s why data specialists have become one of the most highly sought after professionals on the talent market.
 Right now there is far more demand for data pros than supply -- IBM predicts that demand for data scientists will rise 28% by 2020.
-That’s one reason why the Harvard Business Review declared “data scientist” the sexiest job of the 21st century five years ago.
+That’s one reason why the Harvard Business Review declared “data scientist” the sexiest job of the 21st century seven years ago.

 In short, companies and organizations of all types need data scientists.
 Desperately.
 And if you don’t know what you’re doing you’re gonna get left in the dust.
 Here’s where to start.

 What do we mean when we say data science?

 According to UC Berkeley, data science is the practice of "identifying relevant questions, collecting data from a multitude of different data sources, organizing the information, translating results into solutions, and communicating their findings in a way that positively affects business decisions.”
 Basically, data science uses automated methods to analyze massive amounts of data to extract valuable knowledge and insight.

 - Ranked the #1 Best Job In America by Glassdoor

 - According to a recent USA Today ranking, 4th highest paying job in demand

 - Over 4,000 job openings nationwide